 Turn off your email; turn off your phone; disconnect from the Internet; figure out a way to set limits so you can concentrate when you need to, and disengage when you need to.
 Technology is a good servant but a bad master.

 90. Join/Build a community – It takes perseverance to be a regular writer.
 And you’re very very likely to get discouraged and unmotivated if you’re surrounded by non-writers.
 If that’s your case, the odds are against you.
 Join/build a community of writers and increase your odds.

 91. Don’t care about others – Just do your thing.
 Your job.
 Pour your energy into stuff that you care about.
 It is a part of your mental environment.

-92. Kill mental distractions - Thousands of thoughts cross our minds daily.
+92. Kill mental distractions – Thousands of thoughts cross our minds daily.
 It’s amazing, but these can be unhealthy for writing; provided the fact you can easily be distracted by your mind.
-Open Notepad, start pouring every thought into it.
+Open Notepad, and start pouring every thought into it.
 You just killed mental distractions.